 - Norden (norden.org, general information on Nordic immigration)

 European Union/European Economic Area citizens (see the list of the EU countries here and EEA countries here) and citizens of Switzerland do not need a visa or a residence permit to Finland.
-However, they must register their right to reside in Finland in person at a local police department (poliisi), if they intend to live and work in Finland for longer than three months.
+However, they must register their right to reside in Finland in person at Finnish Immigration Service if they intend to live and work in Finland for longer than three months.
 Please make sure you have all the necessary documents (see Useful links below) with you when registering.

-EU/EEA citizens and citizens of Switzerland must also register at the Local Register Office (maistraatti) if they need a Finnish personal identity number on the grounds of work (see Personal Identity Number below).
-Also, a Finnish municipality of residence (ie place of domicile) is registered at the Local Register office for a foreigner who has moved to Finland and intends to stay here permanently (over 1 year).
+EU/EEA citizens and citizens of Switzerland must apply for a Finnish personal identity number on the grounds of work (see Personal Identity Number below).
+A Finnish municipality of residence (ie place of domicile) is registered at the Local Register office (maistraatti) in Helsinki service point for a foreigner who has moved to Finland and intends to stay here permanently (over 1 year).

 - Local Register Office (maistraatti.fi)

-If you are not a citizen of an EU/EEA or Switzerland country, you typically need a visa (viisumi) before entering Finland.
+If you are not a citizen of an EU/EEA country or Switzerland, you usually need a visa (viisumi) before entering Finland.
 A visa is an entry permit for a short, temporary stay of less than three months.
-More about visas can be obtained from the Ministry of Foreign Affairs (ulkoasiainministeriö) website.
+More about visas can be obtained from the Ministry of Foreign Affairs (Ulkoasiainministeriö) website.